 Step 4: Process Monitoring Event (Number of UEs in an area) Request

-The Hosting CSE shall map the attributes of the <nwMonitoringReq> resource to the following attributes of Monitoring Event API (Number of UEs in an area) as described in clause 7.4.8.
+The Hosting CSE shall map the attributes of the <nwMonitoringReq> resource to the following attributes of Monitoring Event API (Number of UEs in an area) as described in clause 7.4.8:

 The Hosting CSE shall set the fixed parameters with the corresponding attributes of the API (e.g. URI, supportedFeatures).